HazNut/GameJoy/README.md

 The emulator currently runs as fast as possible, so I need to cap its speed.

-360 controllers are supported, just make sure you plug it in before starting the emulator!
+There is controller support - I have tested it on my 8BitDo SN30 Pro+, so other XInput devices should work.
+Just make sure you connect your controller before starting the emulator!

 ![image](images/screenshot.png)

 ## Setup
 The latest version can be downloaded from [here](https://github.com/HazNut/GameJoy/releases/latest).
+Alternatively you can try building it from the source using Visual Studio using the provided project files, although I have not yet ensured that the project will set up correctly on another machine.
+I may look into finding a better way to do this in the future, rather than making this process reliant upon Visual Studio.